wozo/Leaflet-Maps-Marker/readme.txt

 == Changelog ==
 = v3.1 - xx.12.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v3.1)
+* NEW: better performance by loading javascripts in footer and only if shortcode is used
+* NEW: changed default custom basemaps for new installs to [OpenCycleMaps](http://www.opencyclemap.org/), [Stamen Watercolor](http://maps.stamen.com/#watercolor) and [Transport Map](http://www.thunderforest.com/transport/)
+* NEW: added option to disable errorTile-images for custom basemaps to better support tools like maptiler
-* NEW: add TMS option to custom overlays to support overlays from tools like maptiler
+* NEW: added TMS option to custom overlays to support overlays from tools like maptiler
 * NEW: Croatian translation thanks to Neven Pausic, [http://www.airsoft-hrvatska.com](http://www.airsoft-hrvatska.com) and Alan Benic
 * NEW: option to add extra css for list of markers table (to customize the padding for example)
 * NEW: added "show less icons" link for simplified editor on marker maps